Editorial Guidelines

 hyphens

-Use a hyphen between compound modifiers, compound words, or to split a word at the end of a line.
+Use hyphens as joiners for compound modifiers, compound words, or to split a word at the end of a line and for ranges.
 Consult the dictionary to confirm hyphenation.
 In general, avoid the use of hyphens unless the result is awkward or confusing.

 • freelance, cooperate, inpatient, statewide, nonresident, noncredit, nonprofit, biweekly, coauthor, postdoctoral, but co-worker